Southeast Community Center (SECC)

 2025

-Southeast Community Center (SECC) is currently at this stageLooking ahead, staff will present initial concepts for the SECC and a proposed funding stack to City Council in February.
-Additionally, public engagement regarding the spaces and programming in the facility will begin in the spring.
+Southeast Community Center (SECC) is currently at this stageStaff presented initial concepts for the SECC and a proposed funding stack, which included 2015 CCIP, 2015 CCIP reserves and the 2050 tax passed in 2023, to City Council in February.
+Additionally, targeted public engagement regarding the spaces and programming in the facility has been underway throughout the spring and summer.

-Upcoming dates for public engagement, open meetings, and other relevant milestones for the project will be posted on this page under the "Key Dates" section.
+Upcoming dates for public engagement opportunities, open meetings, and other relevant milestones for the project will be posted on this page under the "Key Dates" section.

 Key Dates